wimdenherder/angular-read-text-buttons-binding/README.md

 # Installation
 1. clone the repo/download
-2. replace apikey for translation with yours (get it at console.cloud.google.com)
+2. create and replace apiKeyTranslateWimcoding (get it at console.cloud.google.com) create and replace [giphyKey] (https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key)
-3. Creating a firestore database (at firebase)
+3. creating a firestore database (at firebase)
-4. go to firebase
-go to (and login): https://console.firebase.google.com/u/0/project/_/overview
+go to firebase (and login): https://console.firebase.google.com/u/0/project/_/overview
-5. add new project & continue (to use existing project see at the bottom)
+4. add new project & continue (to use existing project see at the bottom)
-6. click on web app symbol
+5. click on web app symbol
 ![alt text](readme-img-firebase.png)
-7. register app
+6. register app
-8. copy this
+7. copy this
 ```
 var firebaseConfig = {
     apiKey: "*********",